Golf Tutorials

 By Spencer Lanoue

-Does your golf swing feel more like a tense chopping motion than a smooth, athletic an unwind?
+Does your golf swing feel more like a tense chopping motion than a smooth, athletic unwind?
 If you're trying to muscle the ball and find it difficult to finish in a balanced position, your swing is being restricted by tension.
 This guide will walk you through the fundamental feelings and movements needed to release that tension, unlock your body’s natural rotation, and finally learn how to free up your golf swing for effortless power and consistency.

 The Real Reason Your Swing Feels Tight